Finschia/finschia-sdk/contrib/load_test/README.md

   - ex) In tx_token scenario, if the value of `msgs_per_tx_load_test` increases by 1, the total number of msgs increases by 5.
 - max_gas_load_test : the max used gas for load test tx
 - tps: 	TPS of load to be generated per slave
+  - In the case of the query_all scenario, there are 97 queries.
+Every time tps increases by 1, all queries are sent 1 more time.
+(If the tps of config.yaml is 4, the actual total qps is 388.)
 - duration: load test time
 - ramp_up_time : time to ramp up load (included in duration)
 - throughput_threshold : It fails if the average throughput is greater than the threshold. (/sec)